 The bill strengthens penalties to establish a more meaningful deterrent.
 The current HPA’s misdemeanor criminal penalties would be raised to felony-level, providing up to three years’ jail time for each violation, and potential fines would be doubled.
 A third violation could trigger permanent disqualification from participating in any horse show, exhibition, sale, or auction.

 Are there other laws that apply to soring?

 Yes.
 Several states including Tenn., Ky., Calif., and Va. have passed laws specifically outlawing soring.
 The abuse suffered by Tennessee walking horses and other gaited breeds is illegal under many state animal cruelty statutes, as well.

 What is The HSUS doing to end soring?

-The Humane Society of the United States is actively working to end soring by encouraging Congress to pass the Prevent All Soring Tactics (PAST) Act of 2013, H.R.
-1518. urging the USDA to step up its enforcement of the HPA, asking Congress to provide more funding for the HPA, offering a reward to bring horse abusers to justice, and supporting breed and industry organizations that promote the natural gait and humane treatment of Tennessee walking horses.
+The Humane Society of the United States is actively working to end soring by encouraging Congress to pass the PAST Act.
+We are urging the USDA to step up its enforcement of the HPA, asking Congress to provide more funding for the HPA, offering a reward to bring horse abusers to justice, and supporting breed and industry organizations that promote the natural gait and humane treatment of Tennessee walking horses.

 As part of a larger effort to educate and assist law-enforcement agencies regarding animal cruelty, The HSUS has sent county sheriffs in Tenn., Ohio, and Ky. resources such as posters advertising rewards for tips on soring, information about Humane Society University workshops designed for law-enforcement professionals, and details about how the HSUS Animal Rescue Team can help law-enforcement agencies care for animals who are at risk during natural disasters.